 Many of our professors who teach the legal analysis, writing and research courses to first-year students are leaders and innovators in the field of legal writing.
 U.S. News & World Report has repeatedly ranked the Rutgers Legal Writing Program as a top-20 program, as voted by professors at other law schools.
 Our lawyering programs have developed a holistic “Orientation to Graduation” approach to preparing students for the representation of clients.
 As part of that, professors teaching our legal writing courses work with other faculty to integrate major goals of the first-year legal writing courses with those of the school's clinics, internal competitive appellate moot court programs, field placements, other skills courses, seminars and courses satisfying the upper-level writing requirements, and various pro bono programs.
 A student might easily see their legal writing professor again in another course or in a pro bono project.

 The first-year legal writing courses focus on investigatory legal and factual research and intra-office or client-counseling communications in the fall, and persuasive writing and oral advocacy on behalf of the client in the spring.
 In both semesters, students write multiple drafts of assignments and have one-on-one meetings with professors before submitting revised drafts.
-Classes have a low student-teacher ratio.
+Classes have a lower student-teacher ratio than most first-year classes.
 Writing assignments for the course typically include drafting legal memoranda, client letters, and briefs.
 Each semester, students have an opportunity to rewrite parts of some assignments.
 In addition to graded assignments, students work on both oral and written class exercises to improve their writing and analytical skills.
 Classes typically include simulation exercises that range from mock client interviews to mock negotiations.
 Legal writing fellows or teaching assistants are an integral part of the writing program, and these students earn academic credit for their close work with 1L students.

 Professors teaching courses in the Legal Writing program are dedicated to both teaching and scholarship.
-They presnt at international, national, and cross-discipline conferences and are leaders of national legal writing organizations.
+They present at international, national, and cross-discipline conferences and are leaders of national legal writing organizations.
 They also serve as editors of peer-reviewed journals.
 Many of the legal writing faculty have received competitive grants for their teaching and scholarship.
 And several faculty members have been selected to attend scholarly writing workshops and to be facilitators at those workshops.
 They regularly conduct continuing legal education seminars and publish scholarship on the practice and teaching of law.